locden/Template-LSTK-ArmM3M4/README.md

 <!-- Add your description for memory pool here -->
 Efficient memory management is essential in embedded programming.
 Proper control of memory usage enhances system performance and helps reduce costs when selecting a microcontroller.
 ![Architecture Diagram](Image/pool_Memory.png)
+In this kernel, memory is managed using a memory pool.
+A fixed block of memory is allocated during initialization to create the pool.

+When memory is needed, the kernel automatically takes a block from the pool.
+After the task is completed, the kernel also automatically frees the memory and returns it to the pool for reuse.